swsch/FacePalm/README.md

   1. the keyword `point`
   2. group name: this is currently not used by FacePalm, but intended to help manage large lists of points
-  3. number of the point: must be a unique integer
+  3. name of the point: must be unique to identify points for lines and segments
-  4. description of the location
+  4. informative description of the location

 Points use their number as part of coordinate labels during export: The coordinates for point `23` are written to columns `X23` and `Y23`.